bcgsc/biobloom/README.md

 ### C. How can I make my results more sensitive?

 In biobloomcategorizer try to decrease the score threshold (`-s`).
 If that still does not work, in biobloommaker try reducing the k-mer (`-k`) size to allow more tiles, which can help with sensitivity.
+Note that if `-k` is decreased to values that cause sequence collisions, this can cause non-specific classification (for most tasks `k`=16 is probably as low as you can go).

 ### D. How can I make my results more specific?

 In biobloomcategorizer you can increase score threshold (`-s`).

-In biobloommaker decreasing the false positive rate (`-f`) and increasing the k-mer (`-k`) size to allow more tiles can help with specificity.
+In biobloommaker decreasing the false positive rate (`-f`) can help with specificity.
 Decreasing the filter false positive rate will increase memory usage.

+Due to seqeunce collisions, increasing `-k` can improve the effective specificity because they can be used to obtain more unique sequence matches (higher k has higher complexity).
+There will be fewer frames to consider when increasing the k-mer which may slightly increase the chance of random false positives.

 ### E. How can I make the program faster?
 There are multiple ways to speed up biobloomcategorizer.
 Here are a few options: